jmorey88/studio-manager-app/README.md

     - should i generate randome lesson_plan titles?
     - is it important my randomly generated student names dont match gender of random profile photos....not that im trying to gender type anybody here or anything
     - we talked about adding more data like instruments or details to lessons like warmups, music, exercises
+    - student index looks funny if no students added yet